Empowering Strengths,

 • Neurodivergent teens and adults may face challenges such as sensory sensitivities, strong emotions, coping with change, managing time, navigating friendships, or daily life demands.
 I provide tailored support to help you understand your neurodivergent brain, manage emotions, address sensory needs, build routines and strategies, and make everyday life feel more manageable at home, school, or work.

 • I work with teachers, schools, and workplaces to provide practical, individualised strategies that support neurodivergent students and employees.
-This may include understanding the neurodivergent brain, linking behaviours and emotions to safety, supporting learning and social skills, addressing communication and sensory needs, and establishing routines to aid attention, organisation, and time management.
-I also help educators and employers feel confident in creating inclusive, supportive environments.
+Supports may include understanding the neurodivergent brain, linking behaviours and emotions to a sense of safety, supporting learning new skills, understanding their social communication style, addressing environmental and sensory needs, establishing routines to aid attention, organisation, and time management.
+I also help educators and employers feel confident in creating inclusive, supportive environments where neurodivergent individuals can thrive.

 I invite you to explore Sunflower Psychology Services and see how I can support you, your family, your students, or your workplace.